 Composting with Leaves

 Using leaf litter as mulch has many benefits, but you can also simply compost the dead foliage.
+You can use the three-bin system, a composter or simply a pile of leaves.
+Rake the leaves into a pile in an area that will get wet on occasion.
+Leave the pile alone for about 2 years and it will become rich, crumbly compost ready to amend your flower beds.
 As in mulching, it’s best to cut them up to fine pieces for quicker composting.
-You can use the three-bin system, a composter or simply a pile of leaves.

 Keep the leaves moderately moist and turn the pile at least weekly.
 For a balanced compost, mix in some grass clippings to add nitrogen.
 The proper ratio of nitrogen to carbon is 25 to 30 carbon (leaves) to 1 part nitrogen (grass).